How To Make Your Goals Measurable Using SMART Goals

 Got it?
 Awesome!

 Don’t forget to download your FREE SMART Goal Setting workbook to walk you through as you create your own SMART Goals!
 Just click the image below!

 If you missed ‘S’: Specific, Part 1, go HERE.

 Can’t wait for next week!
-In the meantime, figure out how to break your goals down into chunks that can be measured over time.
+In the meantime, figure out how to break your goals down into chunks to make your goals measurable over time.
 You really need to set the ruler for your success early on!

-Know someone who could use help setting their very own SMART Goals?
+Know someone who could use help setting their very own SMART Goals or making their goals measurable?
 SHARE this post!